| Part One: Eastern Civilization CHAPTER H1 LUCIFER'S REBELLION |

 arbitrary government (also called monarchy, patriarchy, paternalism, male

-rebellious children by casting them out.
-Never again would all angels be His –
+children by casting them out.
+Never again would all angels be His – the carnal

 The devils wanted God to accept democracy